MicrosoftDocs/well-architected/well-architected/security/testing.md

 ##### Black-box and white-box testing

 These test types offer two different perspectives.
 In black-box tests, the internals of the system aren't visible.
-In white-box tests, the tester has a good understanding of the application and even has access to code, logs, resource topology, and configuration to conduct the experiment.
+In white-box tests, the tester has a good understanding of the application and even has access to code, logs, resource topology, and configurations for conducting the experiment.

 > ![Risk icon](../_images/risk.svg) **Risk**: The difference between the two types is upfront cost.
 White-box testing can be expensive in terms of time taken to understand the system.
 In some cases, white-box testing requires you to purchase specialized tools.
 Black-box testing doesn't need ramp-up time, but it might not be as effective.
 You might need to put in extra effort to uncover issues.
 It's a time investment tradeoff.

-##### Tests that simulate attacks through penetration testing ("pentesting")
+##### Tests that simulate attacks through penetration testing

 Security experts who aren't part of the organization's IT or application teams conduct penetration testing, or pentesting.
 They look at the system in the way that malicious actors scope an attack surface.
 Their goal is to find security gaps by gathering information, analyzing vulnerabilities, and reporting the results.